 We understand that many parents have videos from their time on a unit.
 If you would like to send us any clips, please take a look at the ‘What to film’ section for the types of videos we are looking for, and please make sure your videos are in line with our filming and consent guidelines.

 Before filming please let us know you would like to get involved by emailing firstname.lastname@example.org and tell us a bit about yourself and your baby/s.

-We are looking for a mixture of video clips where you film yourself talking to the camera (like a video diary), as well as filming things that happen during the week, that show what life is like on a neonatal unit.
+We are looking for a mixture of video clips where you film yourself talking to the camera (like a video diary), as well as filming things that happen during your time on a unit, that show what life is like on a neonatal unit.

 Below are suggestions of things to film or talk about, but we recognise everyone’s experience on a unit will be different, and some of these suggestions may not be relevant to you.
 Please do not feel you have to do them all.
+You can choose to do as few or as many as you like.
 Feel free to include any other moments you think are important.